 General Visitor Information

 At Mt Graham Regional Medical Center, we welcome visitors of family and friends.
 We recognize that encouragement and love is vital to the healing process.
-However, due to the severity and length of the recent flu seasons, we request that no one under the age of 12 come to visit patients.
 Below we have listed the guidelines for our different departments:

 Regular Visiting Guidelines